 After that, avoidance became my thing, as I feared the recurrence of those symptoms.
 I regularly said ‘no’ to friends, concerts, social outings and any events where I anticipated feeling anxious.
 I had many panic attacks after that; at work, at home, socially, and so I began to avoid the places where the anxiety had occurred before.
 As the anxiety and panic took hold, it was apparent that my world was getting smaller and I was feeling more and more out of control.

 My grandmother was agoraphobic and I became convinced that I was heading in that direction.
 Change was needed urgently if I wanted to live fully.
 It was then, and unfortunately years later, that I reached out for professional help.
-Luckily I found the right therapist and like any good therapist, she provided the necessary conditions for me to change and take control of my life.
+Luckily I found the right therapist and she provided the necessary conditions for me to change and take control of my life.

-If you are suffering from anxiety and panic stay on this page right now!
-There are some free resources here for you to help yourself.
+If you are experiencing anxiety and panic stay on this page because there are some free resources for you.
 I work alongside my clients therapeutically to help them overcome the anxiety and panic which is limiting their life.
-I know how self destructive it can be, I know what it feels like and know it can quickly destroy your confidence and sap your strength.
-Reach out today for professional help and book your first session here.
-You’ll be glad you did.
+I know how self destructive it can be and know it can quickly destroy your confidence and sap your strength.
+So, reach out today for professional help and book your first session here because your future self will thank you for it.

 How do I know if I’m having a panic attack?